ffund/tcp-ip-essentials/online-faq.md

 You may have seen lab reports from previous semesters (either from friends, or online).
 You are not permitted to use these.
 We make updates and corrections to the lab procedure and questions every semester, so you shouldn't use previous lab reports even just to see what the answers should look like (for example - to see what parts of a screenshot to annotate), since these details often change from one semester to the next.

+#### If I violate the collaboration or academic integrity policies, what will happen?

+The specific penalty depends on the type of violation and whether or not it is the first violation.
+Please refer to Section D **Sanctions Available in Academic Misconduct Matters** in the [Student Code of Conduct](https://engineering.nyu.edu/student-life/student-activities/office-student-affairs/policies/code-conduct) for examples of potential penalties.

+Note that in order to deter violations, the consequence for submitting work that is in violation of these policies is designed to be much *worse* than submitting nothing!
+For example: a student who submits a friend's screenshot for one question on a lab assignment will get a zero grade for the entire assignment, not only for that question.
+(The friend who shared the screenshot will also get a zero grade, since sharing screenshots or data is a violation of the collaboration policy.)

-## Submitting Lab Work
+## Submitting lab work

 #### What do I need to submit after each lab exercise?
 Do I need to write a report?

 As your work on each lab exercise, you'll answer some short questions by filling in your answers in an online form in Gradescope.

-Some of the questions will ask you to upload a screenshot of parts of the lab exercise, and annotate it to indicate certain relevant parts.
-Other questions will ask you to explain or comment on your screenshots.
+Some of the questions will ask you to upload a screenshot of parts of the lab exercise.
+Many questions will ask you to annotate your screenshots to indicate certain relevant parts, to show that you understand how to use and interpret the data you collect in the lab.
+Other questions will ask you to explain or comment on your screenshots or data.

 You will not have to write a traditional "lab report" explaining lab procedure etc. You *only* have to answer the specific questions that are asked in Gradescope.

-Here's a brief tutorial to show you how Gradescope works:

-<iframe width="480" height="270" src="https://www.youtube.com/embed/j_kha2UkeMY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 #### Where will I submit my lab work?